dzhoshkun/wherepy/README.md

 #### Tracking data collection

 Run `wherepy-collector-cli --help` to see the tracking data collection options.
-For instance `wherepy-collector-cli --num-measurements 5 --output-file tool-poses.yml` to capture the tracking tool's poses at 5 points in time into the file `tool-poses.yml`.
+For instance `wherepy-collector-cli --num-poses 5 --output-file tool-poses.yml` to capture the tracking tool's poses at 5 points in time into the file `tool-poses.yml`.

 ## Licensing and Copyright